jundalisay/spblist/content/en/superphysics/nutshell/chapter-01b.md

 1. The Aethereal Cartesian Plane

-2. The Cartesian Plane
+2. The Material Cartesian Plane

+{{< img src="/graphics/physics/determined.jpg" alt="Physical Viewpoint versus the Aethereal Viewpoint" cap="The physical plane sees movement from the outside.
+The aethereal plane sees it from the inside" >}}

+This is known as Cartesian Duality.
 This view takes:
 - the metaphysical domain as the cause (via the Aethereal Cartesian Plane)
-- the physical domain as effect (via the Cartesian Plane)
+- the physical domain as effect (via the Material Cartesian Plane)

+### The Material Cartesian Plane

-Currently, science has only the 'Cartesian plane' which is used to plot movements on paper.
+Currently, math and science only have the material 'Cartesian plane' which is used to plot movements on paper.

 It is a 2-dimensional space that has quality in one axis relative to time in another axis.
 The movement through time makes the 2D space infinitely long.